 Choose basic images over detailed images in your infographics so as not to distract the viewer.
 There are a lot of icons and images to choose from within the online tools mentioned above.
 Stick to using those, and then customize them with colors, fonts and sizing.

-5. Whitespace Works
+5. Work with Whitespace

 The use of negative space can be quite effective and pleasing to the eye, so try not to jam too much information into your infographic.
 If you have a lot of information to convey, make your image larger and space it out.
 Experiment with borders or boxes to break up topics too.